 As I wrote earlier, Google Play is rolling out and given the awesome features it has gathered into one place.
-Well, it’s actually Google Market store, but they’s kind of re-branding it into Google Play.
+Well, it’s actually Google Market store, but they’re kind of re-branding it into Google Play.
 It’s becoming more and more interesting to get some apps from that marketplace.

-The issue is that for some applications, if you are based in China, they just doesn’t show up in the search results, or you just can’t download and install them.
+The issue is that for some applications, if you are based in China, they just don’t show up in the search results, or you just can’t download and install them.
 Therefore, you need to find a way to unlock Google Play.

 Unlock Google Play with a VPN service

-So there’s multiple options that you can try out: but let’s see how a VPN solution can be used.
+So there are multiple options that you can try out: but let’s see how a VPN solution can be used.
 For this example, let’s use HideMyAss (in fact, you could use another VPN solution like ibVPN or PureVPN, but it’s just that I need to refer to one solution).
-HideMyAss can be interesting in such a way that they provide you a 30 day money-back guarantee.
+HideMyAss can be interesting in such a way that they provide you a 30-day money-back guarantee.
 This gives you some kind of insurance that they are trustworthy enough.
 From the HideMyAss package, you can get a UK or US or Netherlands-based IP address: this is what you want to get for installing and running applications like Skype or Spotify from your China-based Android device.
-Now, it’s your call to chose if you want to directly go for a one-year contract, or if you want to chose the three months contract.
+Now, it’s your call to chose if you want to directly go for a one-year contract, or if you want to choose the three months contract.